 3. Reduced attention span:

 Not just that.
 We are also losing our patience as we become more reliant on technology.
 Don’t you switch channels when the commercials come up?
 Honestly speaking, we all do.
 It is because our attention span is shrinking.
 Surprisingly, we no longer have the time or patience to read an entire story.
 Since we are getting used to shorter and quicker versions of everything, we are losing interest in things that take considerable time to deliver.

 4. Increasing the risk of health hazards:

 Apart from the risk of obesity, various eye problems are also arising since most of us spend the majority of our time staring at computers or other electronic devices.
-Blurred vision, burning sensations, and changing the perception of colors are some of the issues that technology addiction has caused us.
+Blurred vision, burning sensations, and changing perception of colors are some of the issues that technology addiction has caused us.

 However, the most alarming issue that technology addiction is causing us right now is more psychological than physical.
 Technology has empowered us with the skill to multitask.
 But our brain can only process a certain amount of information.
 As a result, we are experiencing more stress nowadays.

 5. Undermining human relationships:

 Since people spend more time with their smartphones and laptops, so they have less time for other people.
 Also, youngsters seem more interested in spending their time playing video games or watching web series than socializing with other people.

-Technology is meant to improve our living standards, not damage it.
+Technology is meant to improve our living standards, not damage them.
 However, some wrong choices have brought out some of its negative elements of it.
 Like any other form of addiction, it also needs to be restrained.
 Otherwise, the very element that guided us to the pinnacle of our existence will be the one that will doom us all.